yesil/avalanche-docs-beta/docs/learn/platform-overview/staking.md

 #### Monitoring <a id="monitoring"></a>

-Follow this tutorial to learn how to monitor your node's uptime, general health, etc.
+Follow this [tutorial](../../build/tutorials/nodes-and-staking/setting-up-node-monitoring.md) to learn how to monitor your node's uptime, general health, etc.

-{% page-ref page="../../build/tutorials/nodes-and-staking/setting-up-node-monitoring.md" %}

 #### Validating In Fuji